rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-security-best-practices.md

 Without these controls at the identity provider layer, there is a risk of inconsistent or insecure username practices, which can complicate access audits and lead to privilege escalation attempts.

+Important: Rancher currently enforces only a [minimum password length](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/manage-users-and-groups#minimum-password-length)

 **Recommendation:**
-We strongly recommend that customers:
+We strongly advice that customers:
 - Review and configure username baseline policies directly in their external identity providers (e.g., LDAP, Active Directory, SAML, or OIDC).
 - Ensure that those policies align with the organization’s security and compliance requirements.
 - Regularly audit user accounts to detect naming inconsistencies or policy violations.